Skip to main content

 Like I wrote earlier, our nervous system is like the black box on a plane.
 It doesn’t just record the crash; it remembers the terrain, the weather, and the moment before the storm.

 We pulled the black box from the wreckage in the last chapter.
-That's when we started sensing, naming, and identifying what had been going on inside.
+That's when we started sensing and naming what had been going on inside.

 This step gives the body’s record a voice.

 Let’s keep at it.
 Set a short timer and start weaving those sensory details into your story.
-Weaving is a warrior skill when you’re mending the torn fabric of a story.
+Weaving is a warrior skill when we’re mending a torn story.

 We’re building the full story now, one piece at a time.
 The body’s version is finally part of it.
 Nothing left behind.